ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab08.md

 GPIO.setmode(GPIO.BOARD) # Use the physical numbering scheme
 ```

-If we chose to use the BRCM scheme, that line should be replaced by the following:
+If we chose to use the BCM scheme, that line should be replaced by the following:
 ```
-GPIO.setmode(GPIO.BRCM) # Use the BRCM numbering scheme
+GPIO.setmode(GPIO.BCM) # Use the BCM numbering scheme
 ```

 For the remainder of the lab we will use the physical numbering scheme.
 Before proceeding further identify GPIO pin number 11 on your breadboard.
 You will need this for wiring your circuit.